kaitlinthachuk/RollOrDie/README.md

 Use the search bar to find the appropriate monster and the "+/-" buttons to add the correct number of monsters.

 4. Next is to input players or a party.
 If you already have a party premade select "add party" and select the name of your party.
-This will pull up a screen asking for initiaives of the players currently in the party.
+This will pull up a screen asking for initiatives of the players currently in the party.

 ![party init](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/add_party_init.png)

-Type in the initiavie roles of each of the listed players and select done.
+Type in the initiative roles of each of the listed players and select done.
 You should now be able to see all the players in your party with their ACs and initiatives listed.

 ![party added](https://github.com/kaitlinthachuk/RollOrDie/blob/master/images/encounter_party_added.png)